-Update: We've added Lion and Finka to the list, and juggled a few other operators based on balancing tweaks and how they sit in the current meta.
+Update: We've added Alibi and Maestro, and juggled a few other operators based on balancing tweaks and how they sit in the current meta.

-Siege invites you to play a distinct role in the attack or defense.
+Rainbow Six Siege invites you to play a distinct role in the attack or defense.
 You can be an annoying distraction, act as your team's scout, or anchor the bomb site.
-Part of enjoying the game is discovering which of these roles you're most comfortable in—your team is probably best served by you running an operator and role you're familiar with.
+Part of enjoying the game is discovering which of these roles you're most comfortable in.
+Here's our recommendations for most players based on the current meta.

 Universally, always good